 - Melt beeswax, coconut oil and shea butter

 Using a double boiler, melt the beeswax, coconut oil and shea butter.
-This is best done in a double boiler instead of the microwave.
+This is best done in a double boiler or boiler insert instead of the microwave.

 We want to slowly melt all the materials.
 The beeswax will be slowest to melt.
 Do not leave unattended – stir occasionally.

 - Stir in the remaining liquid oils